MohitAswani/ReactJSCourse/2_react_basics/README.md

 * With react we build our own custom HTML elements.

-* Considered a good practise to put new components in new files so that we have one file per components.
+* Considered a good practise to put new components in new files so that we have one file per component.

 * We don't move the App.js file in the components folder since it plays a different role in our react app.
 It will be our root component which will be the entry point of our application.
 All other components will be children of this component.

 * ![](2022-06-16-01-12-02.png)

-* Common convention to name in upper camel case the name of our components.
+* It is a common convention to name our components in upper camel case.

 ## Components reusablity :